What the C-suite wants: 24 must-have HR software metrics

 Up to 20% of new hires leave within their first 45-days, and a third leave within six months.
 This can be enormously costly and disruptive, and a major drain on productivity and performance.

-In other words, new hire failure rate is an extremely useful metric for the C-suite (and HR).
-Human resource management software can typically report on this through core functionality, integrated employee onboarding software, or via third-party integrations to the onboarding software you already use.
+HR software can typically report on this through core functionality, integrated employee onboarding software, or via third-party integrations to the onboarding software you already use.

 3. Time-to-productivity